nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 The ASPSP confirms that the authorization response with the P2Pay has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
 7. Wallet updates user on status presentation:
 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
-8. TPP request PSP metadata: The TPP requests the ASPSPs metadata using the PSP identifier given in the P2Pay
+8. Wallet request PSP metadata: The TPP requests the ASPSPs metadata using the PSP identifier given in the P2Pay
 9. ASPSP send PSP metadata: The ASPSP provides the PSP metadata object including the `payment_status_uri` endpoint
 10. ASPSP [verifies](#verification) P2Pay and executes the transaction:
 The ASPSP validates the authenticity and integrity of the P2Pay.
 If valid, the ASPSP proceeds to execute the payment transaction.